The Yukawa interaction in ordinary quantum mechanics: Introduction

+This just has the usual quadratic terms for a scalar and fermion field extrapolated down to $d=1$, and an interaction term $\phi\bar{\psi}\psi$ which is the main characteristic of the model.
+The fields $\phi$ and $\psi$ have `bare masses' $m$ and $\mu$ respectively.
+The derivative term for the fermion field may appear a little unusual but this is just due to the triviality of one-dimensional Clifford algebras and lack of spinor indices.
+If it is desired to emphasize the connection to higher dimensional theories, a single one component gamma `matrix' $\gamma^\tau=i$ may be introduced in terms of which fermionic derivative term may also be expressed as $-i\bar{\psi}\gamma^\tau \partial_\tau \psi$.
+Note that we are setting $\hbar=1$ so that the action is dimensionless.
+Given that $\tau$ has dimensions of length, this implies that the the scalar field $\phi$ has dimensions of the square root of length, $\psi$ is dimensionless, and the coefficient $\lambda$ of the interaction term must have dimensions of length to the $-3/2$ power.

+Now let us consider this system from the point of view of ordinary quantum mechanics.
+The connection between operator formalism and the Euclidean path integral formalism for $d=1$ is reviewed for instance in Chapter 1 of \cite{Nakahara:2003nw}.
+The action $S$ is associated to a a Hamiltonian $H$ expressed in terms of position operator $q$, momentum operator $p$, and fermionic creation and annihilation operators $c^\dagger, c$,

-Considering the connection between the Euclidean path integral and ordinary quantum mechanics (which is reviewed in e.g. \cite{Nakahara:2003nw}), this is associated to\footnote{ Actually the ordering of the Yukawa interaction term in $H$ is ambiguous given the equal time $\phi\bar{\psi}\psi$ term in the path integral.
-We shall return to this issue later, but for now we are simply taking this ordering as given and making whatever modifications are necessary to the path integral in order to ensure this. } a Hamiltonian $H$ expressed in terms of position operator $q$, momentum operator $p$, and fermionic creation and annihilation operators $c^\dagger, c$,
+Actually the ordering of the operators in the interaction term is not specified fully by the equal time $\phi\bar{\psi}\psi$ term in the path integral.
+We shall return to this issue later, but for now we are simply taking this ordering as given and will choose our regularization in the path integral approach in order to ensure this holds.

-From the Hamiltonian we can see that the Yukawa interaction is actually extremely simple in $d=1$.
+From this Hamiltonian we can see that the Yukawa interaction is actually extremely simple in $d=1$.
 The Hamiltonian commutes with the number operator $N\equiv c^\dagger c$, so we may consider the $N=0$ and $N=1$ eigenspaces separately.
 For states with $N=0$, which may be called the \emph{bosonic sector}, the Hamiltonian reduces to an ordinary harmonic oscillator Hamiltonian with angular frequency $m$

 which has spectrum $E_{n,B}=\left(n+\frac{1}{2}\right)m.$ For the \emph{fermionic sector} with $N=1$, the Hamiltonian $H_F$ just reduces to a shifted harmonic oscillator by completing the square,

 Here the constant shift in the Hamiltonian may be considered the energy $\mu_\lambda$ of the fermion itself